MARSA ABU DABBAB BAY

 For more fascinating and quirky facts about the dugong please visit our dugong page.

-Despite being classified as endangered by IUCN, you should be able to see giant sea turtles on most visits to Abu Dabbab.
+Despite being classified as critically endangered by the International Union for the Conservation of Nature’ (IUCN), you have a very good chance of being able to see the Hawksbill sea turtle as well as other sea turtle species while at Abu Dabbab.
 They seem fairly oblivious to the presence of divers or snorkelers.

 “If you got too close with your camera, you simply received a gentle push from their flippers,” remarked one diver on divernet.com.